Frequently Asked Questions (FAQs)

 What is my estimated cost of attendance?

 The estimated cost of attendance (COA) is the estimate of what it will cost to attend UNA for the academic year.
-This figure consists of estimated tuition, books, room/board, personal, and transportation costs.
-Items could be higher or lower than our estimates depending on personal spending habits.
+This figure consists of estimated tuition, loan fees, college instructional costs, dining dollars, housing, food, transportation, personal/miscellaneous, and books.

 What are "outside resources"?